wazuh/wazuh-documentation/source/user-manual/hardware-specs/minimum_specs.rst

 Recommended Specs
 =================

 This section describes the recommended hardware specifications for using Wazuh.
-In order to deploy an elastic cluster with optimal performance, follow the guidelines described in https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html.

 CPUs
 ----